 - 1) If you are in the servery, ensure all appliances are off and unplugged and secure the area. - 2) Upon receiving notification of the emergency and the location, if it is on your community area, report to the Nurse in charge on your community area.
-Assist as directed by the Nurse in charge.
-If you are not assigned to a Home Area, report to the 2nd Floor Nursing Station, Zone 2 Centre for further direction from the Incident Commander or Nurse in Charge. - 3) If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the area. - If emergency is NOT in your community area or the kitchen report to report to the 2nd Floor Nursing Station, Zone 2 Centre for further direction from the Incident Commander or Nurse in
+Assist as directed by the Nurse in charge. - If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the area. - 4) If emergency is NOT in your community area or the kitchen report to the Incident Manager in main lobby area if it is safe to do so - 5) As assigned, by Incident Manager or the Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 6) Execute the Plan for provision of Food & Fluid/Emergency Menus as directed by the Director of Dietary Services, Incident Manager or designate. - 7) Travel to relocation site(s) and assist as needed.